1107 Heatherwood Lane

 The primary focus of my professional life continues to be revising Sports in Society: Issues and Controversies, with the 11th edition published in early 2014 (McGraw-Hill Education).

-To meet regional needs for a sociology of sport textbook, I’ve partnered with Peter Donnelly (University of Toronto) to produce two Canadian editions of Sports in Society, the second of which was translated into Japanese; Elizabeth Pike (University of Chichester, UK) and I have produced two editions for students in the UK and Europe; and produced the second Australia edition of Sports in Society.
-Finally, a Southern African version of Sports in Society, coauthored with Cora Burnett (University of Johannesburg), was published in January, 2014.
+To meet regional needs for a sociology of sport textbook, I partnered with Peter Donnelly (University of Toronto) to produce two Canadian editions of Sports in Society, the second of which was translated into Japanese; Elizabeth Pike (University of Chichester) and I have produced two editions for students in the UK and Europe; and Chris Hallinan (Monash University), Brent McDonald (Victoria University), and I produced the second Australia edition of Sports in Society.
+Finally, a Southern African version of Sports in Society, coauthored with Cora Burnett (University of Johannesburg), was published in 2014.

-Sports in Society is also translated into Japanese, Chinese, and Korean, with a Croatian translation underway.
-Other books include the Handbook of Sports Studies, co-edited with Eric Dunning (Leicester University) and published by Sage in 2000; and Inside Sports, co-edited with Peter Donnelly (University of Toronto), published by Routledge in 1999 and translated in Korean in 2011.
+Sports in Society is also translated into Japanese, Chinese, and Korean.
+Other books include the Handbook of Sports Studies, co-edited with Eric Dunning (Leicester University) and published by Sage in 2000; and Inside Sports, co-edited with Peter Donnelly (University of Toronto), published by Routledge in 1999 and translated into Korean in 2011.

-My recent research has dealt with sport mega-event legacy issues as well as sport and national identity in Slovenia and the United States, and the relationship between the sociology of sport in Brazil and North America (with Wanderley Marchi, Junior in Curitiba, Brazil).
-Currently, I am working with Tom Farrey (ESPN investigative journalist), the director of Project Play, sponsored by the Aspen Institute and funded by the Robert Woods Johnson Foundation with additional support coming from Nike, ESPN, and the United States Olympic Committee.
-The goal Project Play is to reshape youth sports in the United States so they are organized in age appropriate terms and focused on the health and overall development and well-being of young people.
+My recent research has dealt with sport mega-event legacy issues, sport and national identity, and sport and development.
+My focus on youth sports has continued as I have worked with Project Play, sponsored by the Aspen Institute and funded by the Robert Wood Johnson Foundation and others concerned about the state of youth sports in the United States.
+The goal of Project Play is to reshape youth sports so they are organized in age appropriate terms and focused on the health and overall development and well-being of young people.

-My recent presentations have focused on using sport studies research to inform public policy (for a Sports Studies and Higher Education Conference at the University of the West Indies in Trinidad and Tobago); using social research and theory to inform public policies (for Kinesiology Conference in Opatija, Croatia), changing definitions of development and youth sports (for National Coaching Conference, USOC), preserving play as a sport becomes institutionalized (for the annual USA Ultimate conference), the impact of neoliberalism on sport (at a research conference in Curitiba, Brazil), the coming crisis in intercollegiate sports (for a symposium at Boston College), creating balanced legacies for mega-events (at a national physical education conference in Brasilia), challenges facing the sociology of sport (in Malmo, Sweden), current trends in sociology of sport (at the Norwegian Sport University, Oslo), and sport and social class, among other topics (at the University of Ljubjana in Slovenia).
+My recent presentations focus on using social research and theory to inform public policies, changing definitions of development and youth sports, preserving play as a sport becomes institutionalized, the impact of neoliberalism on sport, the coming crisis in intercollegiate sports, creating balanced legacies for mega-events, challenges facing the sociology of sport, current trends in sociology of sport, and sport and social class, among other topics.

 I earned M.A.
 (1970) and Ph.D.
 (1972) degrees in sociology from the University of Notre Dame (in 1971 and 1972, respectively), and completed an undergraduate degree in sociology and psychology at Regis University in Denver, Colorado (in 1966).
 Since 2003 Nancy Coakley and I have lived in Fort Collins, Colorado to be close to our daughter, Danielle, her husband, Tom, and their three daughters (Maddie, Ally, & Cassidy).